Mild cognitive impairment

-We may notice a natural decline in our memory and thinking as we get older.
-But for a person with MCI, memory and thinking problems are worse than we would expect for their age.
-Unlike dementia, these problems may not get in the way of a person’s day-to-day life.
+For a person with MCI, these problems are worse than expected for their age.
+But unlike dementia, these problems may not get in the way of day-to-day life.

 What causes mild cognitive impairment?